-The recommended and confirmed improvements identified through this process are referred to as the City of Kawartha Lakes Active Transportation Network and are illustrated on Map 1 through Map 7.
+The recommended and confirmed improvements identified through this process are referred to as the City of

+Kawartha Lakes Active Transportation Network and are illustrated on the maps that make up Appendix A.

 The maps are organized into two categories - cycling improvements and walking improvements / transitional design.
 The following is a summary of the recommended network components.